tkuwill/Awesomewm.dotfiles/README.md

 ![](/screenshot/showdesktop.png)

 > The line under the clock is volume bar, too.
-Due to I don't know how to add widgets into Awesome WM, I simply make some change of volume-adjust.lua which is in the "components" folder.
+Due to I don't know how to add widgets into Awesome WM, I simply make some change of volume-adjust.lua which is in the "components" folder to make it, which is called volume-adjust2.lua.

 ![](/screenshot/showurxvt.png)